Design Spaces for Learning: Exploring Physical and Virtual Learning Areas with Chris Johnson and Christian Long

 Re-Imagining the Spaces in Which We Learn

 It's not hard to recognize the typical "classroom."
 They haven't changed much.
-And while we can honor all the learning that has taken place in that space, there is more to understand about how spaces can be designed to create environments that serve learners in 2011 and beyond.
+And while we can honor all the learning that has taken place in that space, there is more to understand about how spaces can be designed to create environments that serve learners in 2013 and beyond.
 Today, students have an opportunity to learn within an ever-expanding learning space, one that is filled with opportunities to seek on-demand learning, and learning that is free from the constraints of time, space and place.
-Join David Jakes as we re-envision the intersection of space and learning, and build a new understanding about how learning institutions can create exciting and transformative spaces that extend learning into different dimensions.
+Join David Jakes as we re-envision the intersection of space and learning, and build a new understanding about how learning institutions can create exciting and transformative physical and virtual spaces that extend learning into different dimensions.

 A Collection of Perspectives on 21st Century Learning | David Jakes